 And yes, be humble about it.
 The greatest ballroom dancers are always humble about their abilities because they always know that there is someone who is better than them.
 They are ever willing to share great advice with those who are new to ballroom dancing and willing to learn.

 Dancing adds excitement to your life.
-In your dance classes Monterey, you will always be surrounded by cheerful and artistically minded people, who enjoy dancing just like you and like making friends too!
+You will always be surrounded by cheerful and artistically minded people, who enjoy dancing just like you and like making friends too!

 All about ballroom dancing and dance classes in Monterey, Carmel and Salinas, Ca